 - In a large bowl, combine the mayo, sour cream, and most of the chives (you can also use onion if you don't have chives) until well mixed.

-- Chill for 20-30 minutes.
+- Cover and let sit while the bacon and potatoes cook.
 This lets the flavor of the chives come out more, but if you forget or don't have time, don't worry about it.

-- Once the potatoes are "fork tender", drain and let cool to almost room temp.
+- Once the potatoes are "fork tender", drain and let cool for about 10 minutes to almost room temp.

 - Gently fold the potatoes and most of the bacon into the dressing mix.
 Taste to see if it needs more salt.